×

 Romans 10:5 meaning

-Paul now sets forth from Moses’ writing a picture of the kind of righteousness Israel has sought, the kind that does not lead to true righteousness: righteousness based on law.
+Paul now sets forth from Moses’s writing a picture of the kind of righteousness Israel has sought; the righteousness based on law does not lead to true righteousness.

-In the following verses, 5-9, Paul contrasts two kinds of righteousness: the righteousness of the law (like Israel sought) and the righteousness of faith (the kind the Gentiles discovered).
+In the following verses, 59, Paul contrasts two kinds of righteousness: the righteousness of the law (like Israel sought) and the righteousness of faith (the kind the Gentiles incidentally discovered).

 Righteousness through the law does not bring true righteousness, it brings self-justification.
 That is not the fault of the law; it is the fault of our hearts.
+As James says, circumstances are never the actual source of our temptations; the actual source of our temptation is the wickedness of our own hearts (James 1:13-14).
 Our hearts want to break the law, so we find loopholes in the law to justify our behavior.
 That is what Israel has zealously pursued, law rather than faith.
 They are not finding God, or true righteousness, because they are not starting with faith.
 Faith changes the heart.

 Biblical Text